 Carol Pelletier Radford is the founder and CEO of MentoringinAction.com.
 Carol began her career as a public school teacher where she served in leadership roles and received numerous awards.
 She received her EdD from Harvard University where she focused her studies on mentoring and teacher leadership.
 Her journey continued in higher education where she served as an administrator, a mentor trainer, and a licensing officer.
 She recently published the 2nd editions of her two books; Mentoring in Action: Guiding, Sharing and Reflecting with Novice Teachers and the companion book for novice teachers, The First Years Matter: Becoming an Effective Teacher.
 She works with a team of dedicated teacher leaders who empower mentors and novice teachers in realizing their full potential as teachers and emerging leaders.
 MentoringinAction.com offers resources in the spirit of “paying it forward” to support the success of students.

-Allison McWilliams is the director of Mentoring and Alumni Personal & Career Development within the Office of Personal and Career Development.
+Allison McWilliams is the director of Mentoring and Alumni Personal & Career Development within the Office of Personal and Career Development at Wake Forest University.
 In June 2010, Allison returned to her alma mater to develop and lead the University’s Mentoring Resource Center, which provides training, support, guidance, and resources for formal and informal mentoring relationships across the University.
 Prior to joining the University in June 2010, Allison was a public service faculty member at the University of Georgia.

 There are three Conference hotels near the campus; all three have a rate of $99.
-Shuttles will be provided from all hotels to the campus.
+Shuttles will NOT be available from the airport to any of the hotels below.
+However, shuttles WILL be provided from all hotels to the campus (conference location).

 - Hampton Inn Wilmington University Area/Smith Creek Station Hotel.
 We have a block of 30 rooms at this hotel.
 Call 910-791-9899 and requesting the International Mentoring Association group block.
 Click for more